Sleeved kawa poplars helping stabilise up a pastoral hillside.

 Northland Regional Council, as part of its soil conservation initiatives and Waiora Northland Water Programme, offers a limited number of poplar poles and willow material each winter to help prevent and control erosion in Northland.

-These are partly funded through the council's Environment Fund with the balance being picked up by the landowner who carries out the planting and establishment.
+These are partly funded by council with the balance being picked up by the landowner who carries out the planting and establishment.

 Poplars and willows are exotic fast-growing species ideally suited to both prevent and control erosion, due to their extensive and deep root network.
 Current varieties distributed via regional councils and private nurseries have been selected and developed in New Zealand over decades to promote desirable characteristics of erosion control, fodder, decreased palatability to possums, drought tolerance and even timber.
 Problematic traits such as vigorous suckering, brittleness of timber, and poor growth form have largely been eliminated.

 The plant material is provided to the recipients if they agree to have a planting plan produced for their erosion issue.
 They also must agree to maintain the planted trees, including protecting them from damage by stock, ensuring they remain firm in the ground and pruning and thinning them in future years so that they continue to perform their intended soil conservation function.

 Numbers are limited and in order to qualify for the subsidy a planting plan must be in place before planting season (June – early August).